JakubValtar/basisu_rs/README.md

 Here I'm writing a log of what I did, problems I encountered, and what I learned.
 Have anything to say or discuss?
 I'd be happy to hear from you, please send me a DM or @ me on Twitter [@JakubValtar](https://twitter.com/jakubvaltar).

+### 17-07-2020

+It's time for UASTC!
+First I implemented mode 8, which is the easiest, a single color block.
+Next I implemented mode 0, which looked like the simplest mode using endpoints and weights; it's an RGB mode with a single plane and a single subset.
+For this to work I had to first implement BISE decoding.
+It is not hard to understand, but dealing with incomplete groups of trits/quints make it a bit more involved.

+Then comes endpoint unquantization, which is a hot contender for the most complex thing I had to figure out so far.
+I somehow missed the precomputed table in the UASTC spec, so I implemented it from the [Khronos spec](https://www.khronos.org/registry/DataFormat/specs/1.1/dataformat.1.1.html#astc-endpoint-unquantization).
+For weight dequantization I used the lookup table from the UASTC spec.

+I was following the Khronos spec for calculating texel colors from endpoints and weights and I accidentally implemented blue contraction as well.
+Turns out it is not used in UASTC.
+Other thing which caused some problems was using sRGB in ASTC interpolation.
+I was not sure if I should use sRGB mode or not, there was no field for it and I couln't find it in the spec.
+Leaving it on made some colors slightly different than they should be, so I turned it off.
+Later I found in the project readme that UASTC indeed does not use sRGB (yet).

+With mode 0 working, it was easy to add other RGB modes which have a single plane and a single subset, just different ranges of endpoints/weights (these are 1, 5, 18).
+After this, adding RGBA modes (10, 12, 14) and Luminance+Alpha modes (15) was pretty trivial, most of the code is the same, except for calculating base colors.

+The next step was adding dual-plane modes (6, 11, 13, 17).
+Dual-plane means that each texel now has two weights, the second weight being used for one component in the block.
+E.g. red, green and alpha can use one weight, while blue uses the other one.
+I had to make a small change to weight decoding to decode the second set of weights correctly.
+I got a little bit confused by anchor weight indices, but it turned out they are only used in modes with multiple subsets, not multiple planes.
+Other than that, adding second set of weights to the existing block decoding was easy.

+I struggled a bit with mode 17, I forgot that it does not have a `compsel` field to select which component uses the second set of weights.
+My code defaulted to 0 for Red, and it caused some red/cyan artifacts in mode 17 blocks.
+After a while I found in the spec that mode 17 has always `compsel = 3` for Alpha.
+It makes sense, it is a grayscale mode, so using any other value would cause coloration, but I didn't realize it at the time.
+I was using the 64 example blocks from the UASTC spec as a basic test that my code is doing the right thing.
+After the trouble with mode 17, I found out that there are no blocks with mode 7, 16, or 17 in the example set.
+I'm planning to add more testing data soon.

+Tomorrow I will be implementing modes with multiple subsets.

 ### 27-06-2020

 I decided to optimize Huffman decoding today, to get the low-hanging fruit.
 I still run a linear search to find the right entry in the decoding table.